Wedgemount Lake in Garibaldi Provincial Park

 At a fast hiking pace you can reach Wedgemount Lake from the trailhead in just an hour and a half but at a leisurely or backpack laden pace you will likely take over two hours.
 The trail is well marked and well used.
 The steepness of the trail doesn't require any technical skill, however that last kilometre before the lake you will be scrambling on all fours quite a bit.

 The elevation gain makes a tremendous difference when carrying a heavy backpack and unprepared for the exertion.
 There is hardly a section of the trail that is not steeply uphill.
-The first 15 minutes takes you into the deep forest and then across Wedgemount Creek.
+The first 15 minutes takes you into the deep forest as you run along Wedgemount Creek.
 This crashing creek can be heard from quite a distance and gives you a hint of the steepness of the trail to come.

 The source of Wedgemount Creek is of course Wedgemount Lake which tumbles down almost 300 metres in the spectacular Wedgemount Falls.
 You will be able to see Wedgemount Falls around the 5 kilometre mark along the trail.
 It is far off to the right in the distance.
 Despite the distance, you will hear it loud and clear and some easy to find and get to areas off the trail give amazing views of it.